kiboschool/course-c4s-writing/src/communicating-for-success/reading-well.md

  - Identify ways to improve your reading speed and comprehension.
  - Read and understand texts more effectively and efficiently.
  - Utilize skimming to improve your reading ability.
- - Read and understand different types of technical texts.

 ## Getting Focused